 THE TANTRIC STUDY PROGRAM IS FULLY FUNDED – THANK YOU!

-After monks have attained their Geshe degree (equivalent to a PhD in Tibetan Buddhism), if they want to be fully qualified masters capable of teaching their complete tradition, they must add to their knowledge an understanding of the principles of tantra as set forth in the tantric scriptures.
+It is traditional for monks who have attained their Geshe degree (equivalent to a PhD in Tibetan Buddhism), if they want to be fully qualified masters capable of teaching their complete tradition, to add to their knowledge an understanding of the principles of tantra as set forth in the tantric scriptures.
 In order to study tantric treatises, monks usually join one of the great tantric colleges where they have access to highly qualified teachers, texts, and a supportive community of practitioners.

 Until now, nuns have never had the opportunity to be educated at this high level.
 Since this is the first time in the history of Tibet that nuns have completed a study of the sutras and gained the Geshema degree (female equivalent of the Geshe degree), proceeding with tantric studies presents new challenges and opportunities.

-That committee has now asked the Tibetan Nuns Project to organize and provide funding for this special higher education program at Dolma Ling Nunnery and Institute in northern India.
-The Tibetan Nuns Project together with Dolma Ling are making plans to ensure that this pioneering program provides the nuns with the best possible facilities and support to make their studies a success.
+That committee then asked the Tibetan Nuns Project to organize and provide funding for this special higher education program at Dolma Ling Nunnery and Institute in northern India.
+The Tibetan Nuns Project together with Dolma Ling made plans to ensure that this pioneering program provides the nuns with the best possible facilities and support to make their studies a success.

-This program will provide these dedicated senior nuns training in tantric theory, rituals, and mind-training techniques used by those engaged in advanced meditation.
+The new program in Tantric Buddhism provides dedicated senior nuns training in tantric theory, rituals, and mind-training techniques used by those engaged in advanced meditation.
 This level of training is an essential part of studies for Geshes and is a required step enabling them to be fully qualified for advanced leadership roles, such as being an abbot of a monastery.